 One can now see why they chose this idyllic location to play home to the National Botanic Garden of Wales.
-I spent a night in the Premier Inn in Llanelli, which at first I was wondering why someone would chose such a town to stay in as part of a Welsh holiday.
-I now know why!
-Being the largest town in Carmarthenshire this busy, bustling Welsh town truly is the epitome of Rural Welsh life.
-With the Millennium Coastal path nearby and the National Wetland Centre just a mile or so out of the town centre, there is just as much to do here as there is in any other Welsh town.
+I spent a good few nights in the county and got to explore all of our great attractions in this county, which at first I was wondering why someone would chose this region to stay in as part of a Welsh holiday.

 I think I now know why visitors chose to visit this area, Carmarthenshire is a busy, bustling Welsh county and truly is the epitome of Rural Welsh life.
 With the Millennium Coastal path nearby and the National Wetland Centre just a mile or so out of the town centre, there is just as much to do here as there is in any other Welsh county.
 So on the face of it, Carmarthenshire really does get a huge thumb up from us all here at Top 100 Attractions.
 I also cannot wait to work on our next welsh book as there was an awful lot that I didn’t get to see!
 The likes of Llanelly House, Pembrey Country Park, and of course the Millennium Coastal Path, all help to make your visit to Carmarthenshire a very memorable one.
 So no matter what you like to do, I’m sure you’ll find it here.